Frequently Asked Questions

 The DfE supports free school applications in areas where there is a basic need for student places, including Greenwich, and the EFA is tasked with locating sites that are both available and suitable for a new school.
 School place data is publically accessible via the DfE website.

 We opened our doors to the first students on 5 September 2016 at our temporary site.
 The school will grow year-on-year and so it will take several years to reach full capacity.
-Subject to planning, we anticipate moving to the permanent site in 2019 academic year.

 We will offer something unique – an all-through 11-18 state school offering the full International Baccalaureate programme.
 This is a proven curriculum appropriate for the full range of abilities and prior attainment.
 It is now extensively in use in schools both state and private across the globe.
 Our school will offer language learning in greater depth than is currently offered in most other state schools.
 At the International Academy of Greenwich the learning of languages will be exciting, relevant and successful.
 We will offer an extended school day, which will allow for extra tuition in languages.
 We plan to make partnerships with global companies which will pave the way for really challenging work experience opportunities – possibly in a foreign language – and we will also plan extensive partnerships with international schools abroad for exciting exchange visits.